 - Learn the Limited Functionality of Google My Business

 Are you currently running ads on Google Search, Display, Video, or Shopping Networks?
 How about on YouTube?
 Be on the lookout for an ad credit.
 Sundar Pichai, CEO of Google and Alphabet, mentioned it in an article explaining all the ways Google is helping during the COVID-19 outbreak.

 $340 million in Google Ads credits available to all SMBs with active accounts over the past year.
 Credit notifications will appear in their Google Ads accounts and can be used at any point until the end of 2020 across our advertising platforms.
 We hope it will help to alleviate some of the cost of staying in touch with their customers.Sundar Pichai, CEO of Google and Alphabet

 Google Ads Help explains this in greater detail, however, the amount of tasty treat$ hasn’t been decided yet.
-Basically, small to medium businesses, who advertise directly with Google and through their partners, with active accounts since January 1, 2019 and comply with all Google Ads Terms & Conditions are eligible.
+Basically, small to medium businesses that advertise directly with Google and through their partners, with active accounts since January 1, 2019 and comply with all Google Ads Terms & Conditions are eligible.

 If your business is eligible, you will be informed in the coming months through notifications within your Google Ads account.
-Google is in the process of building these specialized credits, therefore, notifications will not show immediately.
+As a matter of fact, Google is in the process of building these specialized credits, therefore, notifications will not show immediately.